Fox's Book of Martyrs

 great that he could neither stand nor sit, but was obliged to lie continually

 on his back.
-They left him in this condition for some time, when they returned
+They left him in this condition for some

-with a refreshment of food, consisting of a pound of boiled mutton and a loaf,
+time, when they returned with a refreshment of food, consisting of a pound of

-together with a small quantity of wine; which was not
+boiled mutton and a loaf, together with a small quantity of wine;

-left Mr. Lithgow to his own private contemplations.
+the door, and left Mr. Lithgow to his own private contemplations.

 The